 How Saga Equity Release Funds Can Help Your Family In Retirement

-Depending on which plan you choose, you could release a tax-free lump sum for any purpose.
+While conducting our saga equity release reviews it was clear that depending on which plan you choose, you could release a tax-free lump sum for any purpose.
 Most large sums released through lifetime mortgage products are used for home improvements; however, Gloria Barker, head of Saga Products explained to Your Money, a lot of their customers are seeing their homes as assets to fund later life, rather than as assets to be left as an inheritance.

 However, a significant number of Saga customers are releasing large sums and increasingly gifting those to relatives.
 So instead of leaving money behind from your estate, retirees are choosing to unlock some of the cash accumulated in property wealth to enjoy with their families before they’re gone.